 As Ci builds further unique collaborations and test beds, of which the Diabetes Digital Coach for the NHS is the latest exciting example, we will continue to seek partners across all sectors to build digital activity, to enable people to lead healthier, better and safer lives through secure and trusted solutions.

-To find out more about Research and Innovation at Ci, please get in touch with us at firstname.lastname@example.org and to read more about the new NHS Test Bed use this link to our website.
+To find out more about Research and Innovation at Ci, please get in touch with us at email@example.com.